makelon/recondere/README.md

 ### The CLI frontend

 To use the command-line interface, follow the instructions above for the backend service and run `node dist/server help` to see a list of supported commands.

+### Removing expired entries

+To remove old entries, send an HTTP request with the DELETE method and no body parameters to the backend.
+It can also be done using the CLI frontend with the command `node dist/server delete`.